javalent/admonitions/README.md

 If you experience any bugs using this setting, please create an issue and I will look into them.

+## Publish

+Obsidian plugins do not work on publish sites; however, version 7.0.0 has an option to generate a JavaScript file that can be used on **self-hosted** Publish sites.

+**Obsidian Publish only allows external JavaScript on self hosted publish sites.
+If your Publish is ran through Obsidian, this will not work.**

+Instructions:

+1. Go the Admonition settings tab and click the "Generate JS for Publish" button.
+2. Save the JavaScript file.
+3. Copy the contents of the JS file to your `publish.js` file.

+Please note that I can give no guarantees of stability on your publish site.
+Other JavaScript you include may conflict with this file.
+If you run into an issue using it, please create an issue on this repository and I will try to help you.

 ## Settings

 ### Syntax Highlighting